quickbrnfx/homeLab/README.md

 Integrated GPU

-4 - 8 Bays
+4 bays initally with room to expand to 8

+Motherboard Requiremets -

-PCie expandability
+PCie expandability - Use pcie expansion for GPUs, 10G NIC, etc.

-NVme expandability
+NVme expandability (Min 2x Nvme, one to run OS, one to expand)

 NVMe vs SATA